stanford-policylab/iriss-workshop/R/README.md

 # Why R?

-R, along with the 'tidyverse', a collection of packages augmenting R's capabilities, is the premier programming language for doing data science.
+R, along with the 'tidyverse', a collection of packages augmenting R's capabilities, is one of the primary programming languages for doing data science.

 ![Data Cycle, Import to Tidy to transform to visualize to model to communicate](https://raw.githubusercontent.com/stanford-policylab/iriss-workshop/master/R/materials/data_cycle.png)

-The above image is an stylized version of how modern data science is done in R in the `tidyverse`.
-R comes with intuitive, clear tools to move through this cycle, allowing the data scientist to focus on thinking about scientific questions instead of data wrangling.
+The above image is a stylized version of how modern data science is done in R in the `tidyverse`.
+R comes with intuitive, clear tools to move through this cycle, allowing one to focus on thinking about scientific questions instead of data wrangling.

-Once the data has been gathered, cleaned, and imported, it is first tidied into a format which the data scientist can manipulate it:
+Once the data have been gathered, cleaned, and imported, it is first tidied into a format which is convenient to manipulate:

  * `tibble` - a modern table to hold your data in a sensible format.

-Then, the scientist transforms their data by filtering and summarizing it, asking questions like "what was the average number of arrests from 1990-1995 in each county?"
+Then, one transforms their data by filtering and summarizing it, asking questions like "what was the average number of people from 1990-1995 in each county?"

  * `dplyr` - a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges

-The scientist will then try to understand the answers to their questions by visualizing it.
+Users will then try to understand the answers to their questions by visualizing it.

  * `ggplot2` - a system for declaratively creating graphics, with wide customizability and integration with tibbles.

-Given insights from the visualization, the scientist will try to explain the answer by modeling it.
-R can take a tibble and compute a model, ranging from simple models like linear and logistic regression to more complicated models like neural networks.
+Given insights from the visualization, one often tries to further investigate the answer via statistical models.
+R can take a tibble and fit a model, ranging from simple models like linear and logistic regression to more complicated models like neural networks.

-Finally, the scientist must communicate their results, whether it be with decision makers or the general public.
+Finally, one must communicate their results, whether it be with decision makers or the general public.
 There are several tools in R assist with this including

  * `knitr` - an engine to directly take R code and turn it into a report.